No items found.

 Mics

 Don’t overlook the importance of a solid mic for your video shooting setup.
-A mic can make or break your video's audio quality and impact the overall viewing experience.
+A studio microphone can make or break your video's audio quality and impact the overall viewing experience.

 Choosing the right mic comes down to personal preference.
 There are a few technical factors to consider too, including: